The resolution quiver of Nakayama algebras which are minimal Auslander-Gorenstein: Proof of the main result

 \begin{proof} $``\implies"$ We prove by induction on $m$.
-If $m=1$, this is proven in Proposition \ref{prop:ausgor1}.
-If $m\geq 2$, by Corollary \ref{cor:reduction} the algebra $\varepsilon(A)$ is minimal Auslander-Gorenstein of selfinjective dimension $2m-3$.
-By induction hypothesis, the following statements hold for $\varepsilon(A)$.
+If $m=1$, this is done in Proposition \ref{prop:ausgor1}.
+Suppose $m\geq 2$.
+By Proposition \ref{prop:reduction} the syzygy filtered algebra $\varepsilon(A)$ is minimal Auslander-Gorenstein of selfinjective dimension $2m-3$.
+By induction hypothesis, the following statements hold.